 Figures and tables should be original and placed in the manuscript on the page where they are referenced or on the beginning of the following page.
 Titles should be centered, bold

-font, and below the figure or table in a text box without borders or fills.
-Figures and tables that will not fit in one column should span the entire page and should be located at the top or bottom of the page.
+font, and below the figure or table.
+Use a borderless table for figures and their titles.
+Place table title in the last row of the table but apply "Top Border" to that row.
+Apply the shading of "White, Background 1, Darker 25%" to the table header.
+Align top left for all content in the table except the table title.
+Add a 6-point spacing before and after each figure or table title.
+Add a 9-point blank line before and after each figure or table.
+Figures and tables that will not fit in one column should span the entire page and should be placed at the top or bottom of the page.
 Section breaks should not be used when adding tables or figures.
 To achieve this, format figures and tables with text wrapping and position the item where you desire.

 While every manuscript is different, most manuscripts will have a sub-set of the following sections: Introduction, Literature Review or Prior Research, Research Questions and Hypotheses, Methodology, Results, Discussion, and Conclusions.
 Do not repeat the abstract in your conclusion.
 If you wish to include Acknowledgements, they should appear in their own section immediately before the References.
 Endnotes, while generally discouraged, should appear before the References if they are used.
 Footnotes are NOT allowed.

 Following the References, include a picture and biographies for all authors under a section titled "AUTHOR BIOGRAPHIES" with no section number.
-The picture should be approximately 1.25" wide by 1.5" tall.
-The author's name should be in bold font.
+Pictures should be in .jpg format and in high resolution (at least 200-by-200 pixels) and be approximately 1.2" wide and 1.2" tall.
+Choose "Tight" to wrap text around the pictures.
+Each author's name should be in bold font.
+If the paper has only one author, change the above section title to AUTHOR BIOGRAPHY instead.

-Any appendices are included on the page following the author biographies.
-They should be clearly labeled (e.g., Appendix 1) and titled.
+Any appendices are included on the next page following the author biographies.
+They should be clearly labeled (e.g., Appendix A) and titled.
 Appendices should appear in a single column width with "APPENDICES" as the section title.

 List all references at the end of the paper in alphabetical order by primary author last name.
-No spaces should appear between references.
-Format is APA and should utilize the hanging indent format with 0.13" indent.
-Following are four examples:
+No blank lines should appear between references.
+Format of references is similar to the 7th edition of APA, except the following: (1) use Title Case instead of Sentence case for the article title, (2) do NOT italicize the volume number, and (3) utilize the hanging indent format with 0.2" indent.
+Each entry in this section should have accurate and complete information (author names, year, article title, journal name, volume number, issue number, page numbers).
+Following are eight examples:

 Any questions should be addressed to the Editor at